Time to read: 9 min

 Suppose we’re designing a hydraulic piston and cylinder actuator that uses buna-n O-rings to seal around the piston (see schematic below).

 The O-ring is designed to work in a certain interference (compression) range which we will call X. The cylinder, piston, and O-ring have the following dimensions and manufacturing tolerances.

 O-ring diameter = 3mm ±0.09 mm = DO

 Cylinder inner diameter = 25mm ±0.1 mm = DC

 Piston ring groove diameter =22.5mm ±0.03 mm = DP

 In order for the piston seal to function properly, the O-ring compression must remain between 0.3mm and 0.6mm.
 With the above manufacturing tolerances, what percentage of actuators will not be functional?

 Using our analysis framework we must first choose a PDF to represent each machining process and critical dimension of the assembly.
 We will use a normal distribution where the mean is the target dimension, and the standard deviation is derived from the specified machining tolerances.
 A common assumption with these types of tolerancing problems is that the tolerance specified in design is achieved on 99.7% of parts, or a three standard deviation (sigma) coverage.

-After choosing our PDFs for each dimension in the tolerance stack, we will then sample each distribution to “build an assembly” for each simulation trial.
-Finally we will check each assembly against our functional O-ring specification and aggregate the results.
-To see the Python code expand the section below.
+After choosing our PDFs for each dimension in the tolerance stack, we then sample each distribution to “build an assembly” for each simulation trial.
+Finally, we check each assembly against our functional O-ring specification and aggregate the results.
+You can find the Python code for the whole process below.

 Python Example Code